advancingship/terraform-ecs-app/README.md

     docker tag *image-id* *repository-url*

-if ECR needs reauthentication
+if ECR needs reauthentication (the previous command will tell you so)

     aws ecr get-login-password --region *region-such-as-us-east-1* | docker login --username *user-name-such-as-AWS* --password-stdin *repository-url*

-if AWS CLI needs an update
+if AWS CLI needs an update (it might if something isn't working with AWS)

     pip install --upgrade awscli

-push the image to the repository
+push the image to the repository  (the ECS task gets the image from there)

     docker push *repository-url*

-#### Test, Dismantle, and Launch the terraform:
+#### Test, Dismantle, and Launch the terraform (home environment shell commands):

-test the terraform if desired from the cloud/test directory
+test the terraform if desired (from the cloud/test directory)

     go test -v aws_ecs_terra_test.go

-plan the launch from the cloud/prod/services/front-end directory
+plan the launch (from the cloud/prod/services/front-end directory)

     terraform plan

-dismantle, typing yes when prompted if already launched
+dismantle what was launched (from the cloud/prod/services/front-end directory), typing yes when prompted if already launched

     terraform destroy

-launch, typing yes when prompted ***MONEY, CHARGES APPLY***
+launch (from the cloud/prod/services/front-end directory), typing yes when prompted ***MONEY, CHARGES APPLY***

     terraform apply